Surrendering a Pet

 We understand sometimes circumstances are such that cause people to no longer be able to care for a pet.
 We know that having to surrender a pet is a very difficult decision.
 We are here to assist you.

 In order to provide better customer service and to ensure the best possible outcome for your pet, we are scheduling appointments for owners to surrender their pets.
 This allows us to make sure we have adequate resources and kennel space to intake and process your pet, and we will be able to devote individual time to you and your pet so there is no rushing through the process and no long waits.
 We want what is best for both you and your pet, and we are ready to help you in any way we can.

 A 2015 study done by the ASPCA showed that up to 40% of pet owners surrendering their pets to shelters did not want to do so, they just needed temporary help.
 We are prepared to discuss your needs and help you find solutions.
 If it is determined that the you still need to surrender your pet, we will assist you with scheduling the appointment to do so.
-Beginning December 1, 2017 pets being surrendered by their owners will not be accepted without an appointment.
+Pets being surrendered by their owners will not be accepted without an appointment.

 Please contact us at firstname.lastname@example.org or 336-578-1386 to for assistance with your pet and to schedule an appointment to bring your pet to the shelter.

 Prior to your appointment, staff will assist you in preparing for the surrender appointment by filling out required paperwork in advance.
 Staff can also provide you with information and resources that can assist you with keeping your pet or re-homing it yourself.
 Having an appointment for the surrender of you pet will help you avoid busy intake times at the shelter, and a potentially long wait during a difficult time.